All information about the Citi Prestige® Card has been collected independently by CreditCards.com and has not been reviewed by the issuer.

 Who should skip?
 Someone who doesn’t stay at Hilton properties very often won’t find much value in this card.
 Either look at another hotel brand or a more general travel card.

-Read our Hilton Honors American Express Surpass Card review.
+Read our Hilton Honors American Express Surpass Card review or jump back to this card’s offer details.

-Marriott Bonvoy Boundless™ Credit Card: Best for free night awards
+Marriott Bonvoy Boundless® Credit Card: Best for free night awards

 Why we picked it: With 15 Elite Night credits per calendar year, a Free Night Award every year after your account anniversary and a generous rewards structure, this card is fantastic for earning free nights – especially if your account anniversary benefits roll over in time for a summer retreat.

-Pros: This card currently allows you to earn 3 free nights (each night valued at 50,000 points) after qualifying purchases, plus 10X total points on eligible purchases in select categories.
+Pros: For a limited time, this card currently allows you to earn 125,000 points and 1 Free Night Award (value up to 50,000 points) after you spend $5,000 on purchases in the first 3 months.
 You earn 6X points at participating Marriott Bonvoy hotels and 2X points on general purchases.

 Cons: The Marriott Bonvoy Boundless doesn’t waive the $95